Skip to content

 IELTS essay samples (writing task 2), report and letter samples (writing task 1) with Band Scores, marked by IELTS teachers, including comments and suggestions on how to increase your score

-IELTS Report, topic: Table describing data on home schooled children (from Target Band 7 book)
+IELTS Report, topic: Table describing number of students studying foreign languages (from Target Band 7 book)

 This report was written on a topic from “Target Band 7” book (page 44, reprinted with permission).